opf/openproject/docs/user-guide/meetings/README.md

 You can view existing meetings within a project or create a new meeting by selecting **Meetings** module in the left-hand project menu.
 Alternatively, you can access the transversal cross-project **Meetings** module from the [global modules](../home/global-modules/) menu.

->With OpenProject 13.1.0 there will be two types of meetings that you can create: [dynamic](dynamic-meetings/) and [classic](classic-meetings/.
+>With OpenProject 13.1.0 there will be two types of meetings that you can create: [dynamic](dynamic-meetings/) and [classic](classic-meetings).
 Please keep in mind that the ability to create classic meetings will eventually be removed from OpenProject.